cesarsotovalero/cesarsotovalero.github.io/_posts/2026/2026-01-10-creativity-just-became-the-most-practical-skill.md

 The _incubation effect_ is the benefit you can get by setting a problem aside and returning later with improved insight or originality.[^9]
 Stepping away can help because attention relaxes and alternative associations have room to form.

-This connects to the earlier “undemanding task” finding.
+This connects to the earlier undemanding task finding.
-Mind-wandering can facilitate creative incubation, especially after you’ve already done focused work.[^2]
+Mind-wandering can facilitate creative incubation, especially after you’ve already done focused work.

 So yes, “shower thoughts” are a meme, but the mechanism is real enough to take it seriously.